ChenZebedee/DocumentSync/bigdata/Ambari/no_network_install.md

     CREATE USER 'rangeradmin'@'%' IDENTIFIED BY '123456';
     GRANT ALL PRIVILEGES ON rangeradmin.* TO 'rangeradmin'@'%';
     GRANT ALL PRIVILEGES ON ranger.* TO 'rangeradmin'@'%';
     FLUSH PRIVILEGES;
+    create database ambari character set utf8;
+    CREATE USER 'ambari'@'%' IDENTIFIED BY '123456';
+    GRANT ALL PRIVILEGES ON *.* TO 'ambari'@'%';
+    FLUSH PRIVILEGES;
     ```